Tonmoy1321/Hajira_AI_Documentation/Change_Hajira_Model.md

 ``` python3
  self.model_path = config['models_path']['face_recognition']['new_model_name']['path']+ '/' + config['models_path']['face_recognition']['new_model_name']['weight']` '
 ```
 7. Make sure new model is loaded before inference; you may need to import a script that contains backbone of the new model.
+For IR152, import IR152 backbone instead of IR50/current model and change instances IR50/current model to IR152.

 ## How to change model in Cloud: